-- 146. On occasion evidence obtained from post balance sheet review and observation may be insufficiently conclusive.
-Where such estimates are likely to be material the auditor reviews the process by which the estimate was arrived at and considers the basis of the calculation in terms of its reasonableness, justifiability and consistency.
+- 142. Evidence to support accounting estimates may frequently be obtained as part of the auditor's review of the post-balance sheet period, for example, by checking the subsequent expenditure of designated funds, or recoverability of accrued income in respect of, for example, tax claims, grant awards and legacies. - 143.
+Evidence relating to cost allocations across the cost categories of the SoFA may sometimes be obtained through observation, for example, by observing the key duties of staff and internal departments to determine whether staff costs are reasonably allocated between the categories of charitable expenditure and the costs of raising funds.
+Where material estimates are required to allocate joint costs between the expenditure categories of the SoFA, the auditor needs to consider whether the accounting policies adequately explain the estimation techniques adopted. - 144.
+Where expenditure by a charity relates to a project which is of uncertain duration, because it is subject to external circumstances beyond the control of the trustees, it may be difficult to determine matters such as the expected useful economic life of fixed assets used in the project (e.g., vehicles or other capital equipment used to provide emergency aid in a war zone may have an uncertain future, or the trustees may consider that the economic costs of redeploying equipment exceed its book value).
+The auditor uses its knowledge of the charity's activities and accounting policies to assess whether the periods for write-down of fixed assets are reasonable and in line with any estimate of service potential. - 145.
+On occasion evidence obtained from post-balance sheet review and observation may be insufficiently conclusive.
+Where such estimates are likely to be material, the auditor reviews the process by which the estimate was arrived at and considers the basis of the calculation in terms of its reasonableness, justifiability and consistency.
 In so doing, the auditor will draw heavily on its knowledge of the charity in testing the consistency of principles adopted.
-Estimates of this nature may include: - The quantification of future charitable commitments and constructive liabilities. - Valuations of gifts in kind received, particularly property. - Valuation of assets received for onward distribution. - Valuation of fixed asset investments where no market price exists, (e.g., unlisted securities and trading subsidiaries of the parent charity). - Valuation of heritage assets. - Valuation of intangible income derived from donated services or use of facilities. - Estimates of on-going service potential of fixed assets, in the absence of a cash flow, in an impairment review. - Impairment of programme-related investments made in furtherance of a charity's objectives, rather than for financial return. - Recoverability of loans made to beneficiaries in the furtherance of a charity's objects.
+Estimates of this nature may include: - The quantification of future charitable commitments and constructive liabilities. - Valuations of gifts in kind received, particularly property. - Valuation of assets received for onward distribution. - Valuation of fixed asset investments where no market price exists, (e.g., unlisted securities and trading subsidiaries of the parent charity). - Valuation of heritage assets. - Valuation of intangible income derived from donated services or use of facilities. - Estimates of ongoing service potential of fixed assets, in the absence of a cash flow, in an impairment review.

+- Impairment of programme-related investments made in furtherance of a charity's objects, rather than for financial return. - Recoverability of loans made to beneficiaries in the furtherance of a charity's objects.